 The minimum part-time working hours are set by an extended sector agreement, otherwise they are 24 hours per week.
-The employee can ask to work less than the minimum working hours due to personal constraints or in order to combine several activities.
-The following exceptions apply to minimum hours : students under the age of 26, private employer, fixed-term contract of 1 week maximum...
+The employee can ask to work less than the minimum working hours due to personal constraints if they wish to take advantage of the phased retirement scheme or in order to combine several activities.
+The following exceptions apply to minimum hours: students under the age of 26, private employer, fixed-term contract of 1 week maximum...

 Part-time work can be arranged by the employer by company agreement or otherwise by an extended sector agreement.

 Failing a collective agreement, it can be implemented by the employer after consulting the CSE.
 In the absence of a CSE, it can be arranged by the employer or at the request of employees after informing the employment inspectorate.